sahays/sahays.github.io/_posts/2021-12-15-the-role-of-grammar-in-partiql.md

 ---
 layout: post
-title: "The Role of Grammar in Query Languages"
+title: "The Role of Grammar in PartiQL"
 categories: database
 ---